PedestrianDynamics/PedestrianDynamics.github.io/content/notes/dakota-calibration/index.md

     caption="Measured N(t) curves (solid) against the default model (dashed), and flow against bottleneck width.
 The defaults underpredict the flow by a factor of two to three, worst at the widest opening."
 >}}

 This is not a surprise if you know the model.
-Its specific flow is bounded by roughly one over the time gap parameter, which defaults to one second, so the model cannot exceed about one person per metre per second through a jammed opening.
-The experiment shows close to three.
+In the Collision Free Speed model the time gap sets the headway an agent keeps to the one in front, and the radius sets how close agents can pack side by side; together with the neighbor repulsion they fix the throughput of a jammed opening, and the desired speed hardly enters once the crowd is jammed.
+With the defaults, one second of headway and a 0.2 m radius, the model delivers a third to a half of the measured flow.
 No amount of tweaking the desired speed fixes that.
-The question is which of the seven parameters do.
+The question is which of the seven parameters do, and by how much.

 ## Step 3 — let Dakota find the parameters that matter